 Food retailers cite that a primary barrier to doing business in Baltimore is that SNAP benefits are only issued over a ten day period.
 This creates a highly concentrated business cycle during the first two weeks after issuance, and slow business during the next two weeks each month.
 BFPI is working closely with the Maryland Department of Human Resources to extend the number of days SNAP is issued from 10 to 20 to smooth retail cycles and ensure that stores that serve SNAP customers can continue to operate effectively.

-Grocery Store Tax Credit for Food Desert Incentive Areas
+Grocery Store Tax Credit for Grocery Incentive Areas

-In April 2015, SB 541 passed the Maryland State Legislature, granting Baltimore City the authority to provide personal property tax abatements to supermarkets and grocery stores that locate in Food Desert Retail Incentive areas – areas in or near Baltimore City Food Deserts.
+In April 2015, SB 541 passed the Maryland State Legislature, granting Baltimore City the authority to provide personal property tax abatements to supermarkets and grocery stores that locate in Grocery Incentive Areas – areas in or near Baltimore City Food Deserts.
 City Council will consider a bill in 2015.

 HB 451- Maryland Fresh Food Financing Initiative (FFFI) Funding State (2014)